jump-dev/Dualization.jl/README.md

 This is specially useful for conic optimization because some solvers can only represent specific formulation types.
-Dualizing the problem can leave a problem closer to the form expected by the solver without adding aditions slack variables and constraints.
+Dualizing the problem can leave a problem closer to the form expected by the solver without adding slack variables and constraints.

 Solving an optimization problem via its dual representation can be useful because some conic solvers assume the model is in the standard form and others use the geometric form.